chengwenxi/nitro/docs/migration/state-migration.md

 These are block-headers, transactions and receipts executed in the classic node.
 Mantle node uses the history to be able to answer simple requests, like eth_getTransactionReceipt, from the classic history.
 The last block in the chain is the only one that affects the genesis block: timestamp is copied from the last block, and parentHash is taken from the last block's blockHash.

-- RPC call `arb_exportHistory` with parameter `"latest"` will initiate history export.
+- RPC call `mt_exportHistory` with parameter `"latest"` will initiate history export.
 It will return immediately.
-- `arb_exportHistoryStatus` will return the latest block exported, or an error if export failed.
+- `mt_exportHistoryStatus` will return the latest block exported, or an error if export failed.
 - Data will be stored in dir `mantleexport/mantle/l2chaindata/ancient`.

 ### Exporting Outbox Messages

 This data does not impact consensus and is optional.
 It allows a mantle node to provide the information required when redeeming a withdrawal made on the classic rollup.

-- RPC call `arb_exportOutbox` with parameter `"0xffffffffffffffff"` will initiate block export.
+- RPC call `mt_exportOutbox` with parameter `"0xffffffffffffffff"` will initiate block export.
 It will return immediately.
-- `arb_exportOutboxStatus` will return the latest outbox batch exported, or an error is export failed.
+- `mt_exportOutboxStatus` will return the latest outbox batch exported, or an error is export failed.
 - Data will be stored in dir `mantleexport/mantle/classic-msg`.